Data flagging with viewer

 All of these options are useful to investigate aberrant data, but Amp Diff can be efficient to start with.
 Reasonable options are shown in the figure at right.
 Be sure to turn down the display maximum (Data Maximum under Basic Settings) to bring out the fainter variations.

-You can also select a single source, or subset of sources, to display using the Field IDs blank.
+You can also select a single source, or subset of sources, to display using the Field IDs box.
 After you change the Field IDs box, you'll probably need to click on the Apply button.
 If you don't see the button, scroll all the way down in the Data Display Options window (Note that you don't see the Apply button in the figure to the immediate right because several submenus are open, but you can see it in the figure above).

 The result of these operations is illustrated in the figure at right.
 Data from the RR correlation are shown, but you can easily select the other correlations (RL, LR, LL) by using the blue, DVD-style control buttons below the main display.